 Colby in St. Petersburg: This program, offered either semester, is available to students who have had at least two years of college Russian.
 It is small (maximum five students) and includes a set program of instruction in Russian language (grammar, phonetics, conversation, and composition), literature, and history (readings in Russian and English).
 Courses are taught by instructors at the St. Petersburg Classical Gymnasium, where Colby students also teach two classes in English to Russian high school students.
 Students live with Russian families, and a full cultural program is offered, including excursions.

 Students should be aware that due to enrollment constraints, they may not be able to study abroad in the semester of their choice and that opportunities to study abroad for the full year are restricted.
-Colby students cannot earn credit for study abroad undertaken in any country for which a U.S. State Department Travel Warning was issued prior to program departure.
+Colby students must petition for study abroad undertaken in any country for which a U.S. State Department Travel Warning has been issued.

 Approved Domestic Programs

-Exchange programs: Colby participates in student exchange programs with Howard University in Washington, D.C., and Pomona College in Claremont, Calif.
+Exchange programs: Colby participates in student exchange programs with Howard University in Washington, D.C., the Claremont Colleges in Claremont, Calif., and Clark Atlanta University in Atlanta, Ga.
 Ordinarily, exchanges are arranged for a single semester of the junior year.
 Each student pays tuition, board, and room charges at the home institution; travel is at the student’s expense.